khanonjs/khanon.js-tutorials/02-starting-scene/README.md

 })
 export class MyApp extends AppInterface {
   onStart() {
-    // Entrypoint of your app
+    // Entry point of your app

     // Use trace logs to easily debug your project.
 Trace logs are highlighted in purple in the browser console.
     Logger.trace('Hello world!')